Ruwayda: Fort

 By far the most visible structure of the site is its centrally-placed fort.
 The fort is square in shape and has a rounded tower.
 It has two complexes and an outer wall covering an area of 2.25 hectares.
 The joint Qatar Museums Authority-University of Wales Trinity Saint David Archaeological Mission ascribed three phases of construction to the fort.
 Phase 1 marked the fort's original construction.
 It was likely deserted for a brief period of time before phase 2 witnessed the reconstruction of the fort, marking the peak of the fort's area.
 In phase 3, the fort was significantly downgraded.

 A residential quarter, a garden, two wells and a section containing the remains of what was likely an animal pen are found in the two complexes.
 Some of these features were added in phase 2.

 Dating back to the 16th century, there is debate over who constructed the fort, with the two main contenders being the Portuguese and the Ottomans.
 Construction methods of the fort appear to resemble Portuguese forts at the time, bearing little resemblance to Ottoman forts.
-Archaeologist Andrew Petersen, who was a key figure in the excavation team from 2011 to 2014, speculated that it was the Portuguese who were responsible for building the fort.
+Archaeologist Andrew Petersen, who was a key figure in the excavation team from 2011 to 2014, also speculated that it was the Portuguese who were responsible for building the fort.
 Petersen alluded to the lavish and grandiose scale of the fort, pointing out its functional limitations which were not present in Ottoman forts of that period.
 He also hypothesized that, after being abandoned by the Portuguese, it was rediscovered by Kuwaiti Bedouin tribes in the 1700s who refurbished the fort to protect them from attacks.

+Artifacts

+In 2013, researchers supported by Qatar Museums unveiled a sculpted plaque measuring around 5 centimeters long and crafted from bone.
+The plaque depicts a full Arabian oryx, which is currently a protected species and the national animal of Qatar.
+Experts have determined that the creation of this carving dates back approximately 300 years.
+Notably, a fastening at the rear suggests its potential dual use as either a brooch or furniture ornamentation.